cloudbees-days/cloudbees-ci-pipeline-workshop/github-personal-access-token.md

 <img src="img/github/generate-new-token.png" width=800/>

-Add the following permissions to token:
+Add the following permissions to the Personal Access token:

     - repo: all
     - admin:repo_hook: all